 Health in the Americas 2022

 The Health in the Americas+ country and territory profiles are based on the interagency indicators available as of the dates referenced.
-The sources are referenced in this table.
 In some cases, the values of the indicators may differ from the most recent data available in the country.

 Environmental and social determinants of health